mediafinger/mediafinger.github.io/about_me.markdown

  - removing monkey-patches and overrides of private Rails APIs that changed or got deleted
  - rewriting tests of refactored code parts from minitest to rspec
  - finished on time on with PRs for the latest Ruby and Rails versions and comprehensive documentation about the changes

+### 2019 balancing multiple clients
+ - For the first time I am working in parallel for multiple clients
+ - Half of my time is spent maintaining and expanding a grown product with an ActiveAdmin-Rails app, a Sinatra-API, minitest, a mixture of fixtures and factories and a small remote team where all members work part-time
+ - The other half is spent on a well funded greenfield project with all the bells and whistles: latest Ruby and Rails versions, Rspec, Capybara, Docker, microservice architecture, Kubernetes, Helm, Kong, Prometheus and a fast growing team involving people from four different companies
+ - In both projects I work fully remote

 ## Links